-Chart 4 below shows that GRID received 386 applications from eligible SASH clients in Q3 2012, bringing the total number of approved SASH applications to nearly 3,000.
+Chart 4 below shows that GRID received 1415 applications from eligible SASH clients in 2012, (nearly 300 of those in Q4 2012) bringing the total number of approved SASH applications to over 3,200.

 GRID Alternatives' statewide staff continue to utilize many of the marketing and outreach methods proven to be effective for recruiting SASH clients and building SASH brand recognition since the inception of the Program.
 These activities include: leveraging partnerships with organizations trusted by low-income homeowners, offering consumer education sessions, and increasing community exposure to SASH through events, media and marketing collateral.